How to transcribe

 - "I have [a?????] loved coffee ice cream"

-If you cannot read a word or phrase that’s ok.
-Another volunteer may be able to identify the missing letters and update your transcription.
-If there is a lot of text you cannot read consider saving your transcription and looking for another page that you can decipher better.
+If you cannot read a word or phrase that’s ok!
+Another volunteer may be able to and can update your transcription.
+If there is a lot of text you cannot read consider saving your transcription and looking for another page you can better decipher .

-If you can read crossed out or otherwise deleted text, transcribe the deleted words within a pair of square brackets.
+If you can read crossed out or otherwise deleted text, transcribe the deleted words within square brackets.
 Example:

 - “I have always loved [vanilla] coffee ice cream.”